-This review covers the Smith & Wesson 327 WR Performance Center 8-shot revolver, a Jerry Miculek signature model.
-It highlights the lightweight scandium aluminum frame, titanium cylinder, and DAO action.
-The video demonstrates the use of included Performance Center tools for efficient moon clip loading and unloading of 9mm rounds, emphasizing the rarity and historical significance of this model.
+This video provides an expert-level overview of the Smith & Wesson 327 WR Performance Center 8-shot revolver, a Jerry Miculek signature model.
+It details the firearm's construction, including its lightweight scandium aluminum frame and titanium cylinder, ported barrel, and DAO trigger.
+The review highlights the included Vortex red dot optic and demonstrates the efficient use of the Performance Center moon clip loading tool for 9mm ammunition.
+The rarity of this limited production model is also noted.

 This video offers a comparison between two iconic revolvers: the classic, vintage blue Smith & Wesson 327 N (chambered in .357 Magnum) and the Colt Python (also in .357 Magnum).
 The presenter highlights the unique features of the S&W 327, including its snub nose design, 8-round cylinder capacity, and the use of titanium for the cylinder and barrel shroud, as well as scandium aluminum for the frame, identifying it as a Performance Center model.
 The Colt Python is noted as a circa 1960 model.
 Links to other related videos are provided.